Outpatient Drug & Alcohol Rehab: Find Outpatient Addiction Treatment

 Does Insurance Cover Outpatient Rehab?

 There are various payment options available to those looking to fund their outpatient rehab attendance.
-For example, American Addiction Centers is in-network with various insurance companies and accepts many insurance policies from both private and publicly-funded healthcare coverage providers.
-Sometimes, you will be able to attend a free rehab center that is either completely covered by your insurance or publicly funded.
-To find out more about whether your rehabilitation may be partially or fully covered with American Addiction Centers, fill in your information in the form below.
+For example, American Addiction Centers (AAC) is in-network with various insurance companies and accepts many insurance policies from both private and publicly-funded healthcare coverage providers.
+You may also be able to attend a free rehab center that is either completely covered by your insurance or publicly funded.
+To find out more about whether your rehabilitation may be partially or fully covered with AAC, fill in your information in the form below.